gruberpatrick/smart_diy/README.md

 ## Future Implementations aka.
 TODO's

 - add password protection for shared system
+- ensure that communication was transmitted through server
 - add package manager for modules
 - prevent interference of multiple media players (when one starts playing suspend all others)
 - let server return answer containing logged in clients